What is GBS (Guillian Barre Syndrome)?

 - Cranial nerve involvement.

-- Recovery beginning 2 – 4wks after progression stops.
+- Recovery beginning 2 – 4 weeks after progression stops.

 - Autonomic dysfunction.

-- Elevated CSF protein after 1wk of symptom.
+- Elevated CSF protein after 1 week of symptoms.

 - Cell count of CSF increased.